Mash14/Quotes/README.md

 This is an angular app used to write quotes.
 The projects aim is for people to publish their quotes online and vote for which quotes they like best.

+## User Story

+- Create a new quote.

+- Upvote or downvote a quote.

+- Delete a quote

+- See the number of upvotes and number of downvotes for each quote

 ## Technologies used

 This project was done via angular cli

+## Known Bugs

+No known bugs

 ## Author's Details